When you stake SOL in Phantom, you choose a validator to delegate to. Validators process transactions and help secure the Solana network.

 What to look for in a validator

-- Commission rate: Lower commission can increase rewards, but it isn’t the only factor.
+- Commission rate: Lower commission can increase rewards, but it is not the only factor to consider.

 - Reliability: Look for strong uptime and consistent vote performance.

-- Decentralization: Supporting smaller validators can reduce centralization risk.
+- Decentralization: Supporting smaller validators can reduce centralization risk across the network.

 - Reputation: Some validators are community-run or actively contribute to the Solana ecosystem.